suleymanselim/AutoEnthalpy/README.md

 # enthalpy
-An automated workflow for the absolute binding enthaply calculation of host-guest systems
+An automated workflow for the absolute binding enthalpy calculation of host-guest systems